 However, in order to demonstrate the effect (efficacy data) of the compound for treating a disease, at least one working example would be required.

-Is second use of a known pharmaceutical composition patentable in Japan?
+Can a second use of a known pharmaceutical composition be protected in Japan?

-Yes.
-A claim may be drafted as follows:
+A sample claim may be drafted as follows:

 “A pharmaceutical composition for treating (combating) disease X (second purpose) comprising a compound Y as an active ingredient.”

-The novelty of a pharmaceutical invention is judged from the two viewpoints; one is the compound contained in the composition, and the other is the pharmaceutical use (e.g., The Tokyo High Court Judgment of April 25, 2001 (Heisei 10(Gyo Ke)401) etc.).
-Therefore, even if there is no difference in composition from a known pharmaceutical composition and if the second pharmaceutical use is clearly different from the first pharmaceutical use, the pharmaceutical composition is patentable for the second use.
-However, if the second use is the species of the first use, for example, then the second use would not be distinguishable from the first use.
-In addition, if the second use can be derived from the first use (asthma treating composition vs. a bronchio-dilatation composition), then the novelty of the second invention would be denied.
+The patentability of a pharmaceutical composition may be judged from two aspects.
+One is a compound itself contained in the composition, and the other is a pharmaceutical use (e.g., The Tokyo High Court Judgment of April 25, 2001 (Heisei 10(Gyo Ke)401) etc.).
+Therefore, even if the same compound is claimed as in a composition from a known pharmaceutical composition, the claimed pharmaceutical composition may be patentable for the second use as far as the second pharmaceutical use is clearly different from the first pharmaceutical use.
+If the second use can be derived from the first use (e.g., a species of the first use). the claimed invention based on the second use may not be patentable.

-In order to confirm the pharmacological effect of compounds etc. of the claimed medicinal invention, all of the followings should be made sufficiently clear, in principle; (i) which compounds etc. are (ii) applied to what sort of the pharmacological test system, (iii) what sort of result is obtained, and (iv) what sort of relationship the pharmacological test system has with the medicinal use of the claimed medicinal invention.
-It should be noted that the result of the pharmacological test should be described with numerical data as a general rule, but when the result cannot be described with the numerical data due to the nature of the pharmacological test system, an objective description equivalent to the numerical data for example, a description of the objective observation result by a medical doctor may be accepted.
-Furthermore, a clinical test, an animal experiment, and in-vitro test are employed as the pharmacological test system.
+“According to the Examination Guideline, in general, one or more representative embodiments or working examples are necessary in the detailed description of the invention such that a person skilled in the art can work the invention, for example, can manufacture the claimed compound and can use the claimed compound for medicinal use based on the description and the common technical knowledge at the time of filing.
+In the description of the working examples, the pharmacological test result is usually required.
+The result of the pharmacological test should be described with numerical data as a general rule, but when the result cannot be described with the numerical data due to the nature of the pharmacological test system, an objective description equivalent to the numerical data for example, a description of the objective observation result by a medical doctor may be accepted.
+Furthermore, a clinical test, an animal experiment, and in-vitro test are employed as the pharmacological test system.”

-No. The written requirement (support and enablement) concerning the pharmaceutical invention is very strict in recent practice.
-If the pharmacological efficacy data of the pharmaceutical composition of the example (or the description which is considered equivalent to the pharmacological efficacy data) were not disclosed in the specification at the filing date of the patent application, it is almost impossible to obtain a patent for the pharmaceutical composition.
-The addition of the data to the specification after the filing date of the present application is considered as new matter.
-“Paper” or “prophetic” examples are not considered as the working examples.
+The written requirement (support and enablement) concerning the pharmaceutical invention is very strict in the recent practice.
+If the pharmacological efficacy data of the pharmaceutical composition of the example (or the description which is considered equivalent to the pharmacological efficacy data) is not described in the disclosure at the time of filing the patent application, such pharmacological efficacy data may not be added to the disclosure later.
+The addition of the data may be considered as new matter.

 If ex-post supportive data lacking in original application, such as physical/chemical/medical data for a chemical compound, are newly added in corresponding application claiming priority in Japan, are any detriments anticipated?